Herbert-0820/FinalProject/README.md

 Team members present a fully integrated database.

+-	Running a PostgreSQL database in AWS
 ✓ Database stores static data for use during the project

-✓ Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
+✓ Database interfaces with the project in someformat (e.g., scraping updates the database, or database connects to the model)
+-	Data stored in tables and stores the formatted raw data and the Machine learning model Data

-✓ Includes at least two tables (or collections, if using MongoDB)
-✓ Includes at least one join using the database language (not including any joins in Pandas)
+✓ Includes at least two tables (or collections, if using MongoDB) ✓ Includes at least one join using the database language (not including any joins in Pandas)
+-	Join on another airplane dataset to provide airport names and latitude and longitude

 ✓ Includes at least one connection string (using SQLAlchemy or PyMongo)
-Note: If you use a SQL database, you must provide your ERD with relationships.
+-	Using the JDBC connector to write to the database

 ## Machine Learning Model